Temp Agency Applications: What Passes Filters

 Availability Rules

+Availability functions like a credit score in temp agency systems.
 High availability equals faster placement and less scrutiny.
-Nights: fewer applicants, faster placement.
-Weekends: premium need, lower competition.
-Overtime: shows commitment, increases value.
-Immediate start: solves urgent needs.
+Nights mean fewer applicants.
+Weekends mean lower competition.
+Immediate start solves urgent needs.

-Put this on your resume: “Availability: Immediate start, nights/weekends available, overtime ready”
+Put this on your resume: “Availability: Immediate start, nights/weekends available, overtime ready.”

 Agencies score commute risk.
 Long distances without a car lower your reliability score automatically.
-List your city/state to match the job location when possible.
+List your city and state to match the job location when possible.
+Reliability on bad shifts beats a perfect background on day shifts every time.

 What Gets You Blacklisted

 No-call/no-show at one agency can blacklist you across multiple agencies in the same region.
+Systems match by SSN, address, and date of birth — applying under different names or phone numbers does not reset your record.

-If you cannot make a committed shift: Call two hours before the shift minimum.
-Explain the situation.
+It is safer to decline a job offer than accept and fail to show.
+If you cannot make a committed shift, call two hours before minimum.
 One documented call-out with notice is recoverable.
 A no-call/no-show is not.

 Ninety days of perfect attendance at one agency creates transferable credibility.
 Recruiters at other agencies can verify your track record.